-You do not pay more by clicking on these links but if you make a purchase, it helps me to support my blog.
+You do not pay more by clicking on these links but if you make a purchase, it helps me to support my blog with less ads.

 Whole Food Studio is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.